 The local authority will have a designated communication protocol prepared as part of their emergency plan.
-However, a direct channel of communication out to the business community to inform them of relevant actions must be established.
-This two way channel will also allow the business community to identify concerns and issues back to the local and provincial authorities.
+However, a direct channel of communication on issues and actions related to the business community must be established.
+This channel will also allow the business community to voice concerns and issues back to the local and provincial authorities.

-Consider recruiting a local business leader for the Economic Recovery Leadership Team, who is willing to encourage and stress the importance of continuity planning (pre-disaster) and resumption of business operations (post disaster) within the community's private sector.
+Consider recruiting a local business leader for the Economic Recovery Team, one who is willing to encourage and stress the importance of continuity planning(pre-disaster) and resumption of business operations (post disaster) within the community's private sector.

-In a post disaster response environment, communication with businesses should be frequent and consistent, and provide useful information to help business and other economic recovery stakeholders to rebuild.1
+In a post disaster response environment, communication with businesses should be frequent, consistent and provide useful information to help business and other economic recovery stakeholders rebuild.